BonfaTex/BonfaTex/README.md

 - [`MATLAB Hackathon 27/05/2023 winning project`](https://github.com/BonfaTex/MATLABthon-27-05-23): Developed data analysis through MATLAB Mobile App in order to speak without speaking (for istance, using a remote control device).
 - [`Numerical Linear Algebra 1`](https://github.com/BonfaTex/MyNLAChallenge1) and [`Numerical Linear Algebra 2`](https://github.com/BonfaTex/MyNLAChallenge2): worked on image filtering and compression on C++.
 - [`Algorithms and Parallel Computing codes`](https://github.com/BonfaTex/Codes-APC): Implemented some interesting functions on C++ and MPI.
+- [`The Boundary Element Method`](https://github.com/BonfaTex/BEM-paper-presentation): Theoretical Formulation, Numerical Approximation, and Parallel Implementation of the BEM method.
 - [`Advanced Computational Mechanics Report`](https://github.com/BonfaTex/my-ACM-report): Analyzed a system of nonlinear equations and solved various potential problems with the BEM method using both Abaqus and Matlab.

 ## 📫 **Get in touch**